MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-compatibility.md

 The Microsoft Defender for Endpoint agent depends on Microsoft Defender Antivirus for some capabilities such as file scanning.

 > [!IMPORTANT]
-> Defender for Endpoint does not adhere to the Microsoft Defender Antivirus Exclusions settings.
+> Microsoft Defender for Endpoint - Endpoint Protection and Response (EDR) does not adhere to the Microsoft Defender Antivirus Exclusions settings.

-You must configure Security intelligence updates on the Defender for Endpoint devices whether Microsoft Defender Antivirus is the active anti-malware or not.
+For optimal protection Microsoft Defender for Endpoint devices whether Microsoft Defender Antivirus is the active anti-malware or not.
+You must configure the following settings:

+- Security intelligence updates (which will also update the scan engine)

+- Platform Update updates

 For more information, see [Manage Microsoft Defender Antivirus updates and apply baselines](microsoft-defender-antivirus-updates.md).

-If an onboarded device is protected by a third-party anti-malware client, Microsoft Defender Antivirus on that endpoint will enter into passive mode.
+If an onboarded device is protected by a third-party anti-malware client, Microsoft Defender Antivirus on that endpoint will enter into [passive mode](/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-compatibility).

 Microsoft Defender Antivirus will continue to receive updates, and the *msmpeng.exe* process will be listed as a running a service.
-But, it won't perform scans and doesn't replace the running third-party anti-malware client.
+But, it won't perform real-time protection scans, scheduled scans, on-demand scans and doesn't replace the running third-party anti-malware client.

 The Microsoft Defender Antivirus interface will be disabled.
-Users on the device won't be able to use Microsoft Defender Antivirus to perform on-demand scans or configure most options.
+Users on the device won't be able to use Microsoft Defender Antivirus to perform on-demand scans or configure most options such as Attack Surface Reduction (ASR) rules, Network Protection, Indicators - File/IP address/URL/Certificates allow/block, Web Content Filtering, Controlled Folder Access, etc...

 For more information, see the [Microsoft Defender Antivirus and Defender for Endpoint compatibility topic](microsoft-defender-antivirus-compatibility.md).
 [!INCLUDE [Microsoft Defender for Endpoint Tech Community](../../includes/defender-mde-techcommunity.md)]